owenpb/kitaev_clusters/docs/source/tutorial.rst

 ------------------------------------

 For a given lattice size, the matrices :math:`H_x`, :math:`H_y`, :math:`H_z`, and :math:`H_D` are fixed.
-It is therefore recommended to only construct them once then load then file when needed.
+It is therefore recommended to only construct them once then load from file when needed.
 Since these are sparse matrices saved in .npz format, we can load them as follows:

 .. code-block::